utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **6) When will the New Collections U of T Platform be available to the public (outside of U of T networks)?**

-_April 29, 2024._
+_May 21, 2024._

-_The [collections.library.utoronto.ca/](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on April 29, 2024.
+_The [collections.library.utoronto.ca/](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on May 21, 2024.
 This scheduled date may change if any issues arise on the beta site._

 **7) Should I still use the collections.library.utoronto.ca permalinks to collections and images?**

 _Yes.
-The collections.library.utoronto.ca URL is still the correct permalink to collections and images. **Do not publicly promote or share the -beta URLs.** The collections-beta.library.utoronto.ca URL path will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched on April 29th._
+The collections.library.utoronto.ca URL is still the correct permalink to collections and images. **Do not publicly promote or share the -beta URLs.** The collections-beta.library.utoronto.ca URL path will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched on May 21st._

 **8) When will my Islandora 7 website be taken offline?**